 Checklist: Writing a Letter to the Editor

 Criteria Yes Not Yet

 Are my opening sentences strong and purposeful?

 Am I clearly stating my opinion?

 Are there enough details to support my point of view?

 Am I arguing against opposite opinions?

-Am I sure who I need to persuade?
+Am I sure whom I need to persuade?

 Are my sentences written to create clear messages?

-Are my words well chosen for my message?
+Are my words well-chosen for my message?

 Have I checked my spelling, punctuation, grammar, and capitalization?

-9.4.1 take age-appropriate actions that demonstrate the rights and responsibilities of citizenship (local, national and global)
+8.4.1 take age-appropriate actions that demonstrate the rights and responsibilities of citizenship (local, national and global)

-- examine the concept of citizenship - define rights and responsibilities - examine the criteria for becoming a Canadian citizen - examine the United Nations Declaration of Human Rights - demonstrate an understanding of the Canadian Charter of Rights and Freedoms - develop a definition of responsible citizenship - plan and carry out ageappropriate actions that demonstrate responsible citizenship

-• explore Canada's Citizenship and Immigration web site to learn about the current criteria for becoming a Canadian citizen.
-Then, complete the following chart to outline those requirements and describe how they feel about such requirements.
+- examine the concept of citizenship - define rights and responsibilities - examine the criteria for becoming a Canadian citizen - examine the United Nations Declaration of Human Rights - demonstrate an understanding of the Charter of Rights and Freedoms - develop a definition of responsible citizenship - plan and carry out age-appropriate actions that demonstrate responsible citizenship explore Canada's Citizenship and Immigration web site to learn about the current criteria for becoming a Canadian citizen.
+Complete the following chart to outline those requirements and describe how they feel about such requirements.

-Becoming a Canadian Citizen Citizenship Criteria How I feel toward criteria

-• compare the Oath or Affirmation of Citizenship used since the 1970s and a Oath proposed in the 1990s.
+Becoming a Canadian Citizen Citizenship Criteria How I feel toward criteria compare the Oath or Affirmation of Citizenship used since the 1970s and an Oath proposed in the 1990s.
 Draw conclusions about the proposed changes.

-Oath or Affirmation of Citizenship Proposed Oath of Citizenship I swear (or affirm) that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Queen of Canada, Her Heirs and Successors, and that I will faithfully observe the laws of Canada and fulfil my duties as a Canadian citizen.
-From this day forward, I pledge m loyalty and allegiance to Canada and Her Majesty Elizabeth the Second Queen of Canada.
-I promise to respect our country's rights and freedoms, to uphold our democratic values, to faithfully observe our laws and fulfing duties and obligations as Canadian citizen.
+Comparison of Oath of Citizenship Oath of Affirmation of Citizenship Proposed Oath of Citizenship I swear (or affirm) that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Queen of Canada, Her Heirs and Successors, and that I will faithfully observe the laws of Canada and fulfil my duties as a Canadian citizen.
+From this day forward, I pledge my loyalty and allegiance to Canada and Her Majesty Elizabeth the Second, Queen of Canada.
+I promise to respect our country's rights and freedoms, to uphold our democratic values, to faithfully observe our laws and fulfil my duties and obligations as a Canadian citizen.
+Conclusion:

 • organize a Citizenship Reaffirmation Ceremony in your school.
-(A kit for conducting such a ceremony is available from Citizenship and Immigration Canada).
+(A kit for conducting such a ceremony is available from Citizenship and Immigration Canada.)